petems/cucumber-puppet/README.md

     $ cucumber-puppet features/modules/foo/bar.feature

 and see it complain about missing step definitions.
-Add these to *.rb* files in *./features/steps/*.
+Add these as necessary to your step files and make your feature green.

 For more information about writing cucumber features, see [cucumber tutorials](http://wiki.github.com/aslakhellesoy/cucumber/tutorials-and-related-blog-posts).